top of page

 Executive Director

-Col Cubby Gardner, PhD, FNP-BC, NC, USAF
+Lt Col Cubby Gardner, PhD, FNP-C, NC, USAF

-Col Cubby Gardner is the Executive Director of TriService Nursing Research Program, the only Department of Defense (DoD) program dedicated to military nursing research.
+Lt Col Cubby Gardner is the Executive Director of TriService Nursing Research Program, the only Department of Defense (DoD) program dedicated to military nursing research.

-Col Gardner is a published military nurse researcher who also serves as an expert reviewer of manuscripts, texts, monographs, and proposals.
+Lt Col Gardner is a published military nurse researcher who also serves as an expert reviewer of manuscripts, texts, monographs, and proposals.
 He is an ex officio member representing the Department of Defense Nursing on the National Advisory Council for Nursing Research at the National Institute of Nursing Research, contributing to national research priorities in nursing science.

-Col Gardner received a direct commission into the Air Force Medical Service in August 2008, after a cold-war era enlistment as a medical services specialist, followed by a civilian career in Texas local public health.
+Lt Col Gardner received a direct commission into the Air Force Medical Service in August 2008, after a cold-war era enlistment as a medical services specialist, followed by a civilian career in Texas local public health.
 While working as a paramedic, he earned an Associate Degree in Nursing from North Central Texas College in 1995.
 During his tenure with Denton County Health Department, he earned a Bachelor of Science Degree with a major in Nursing from Texas Woman’s University in 2005, and a Master of Science Degree with a major in Family Nurse Practitioner studies from Texas Woman’s University in 2006.

 After returning to active duty and supporting contingency operations in Afghanistan, he was competitively selected and earned a Doctorate from the Graduate School of Nursing, Uniformed Services University of the Health Sciences, for research in clinical informatics in 2015.
-Col Gardner is board certified by the American Academy of Nurse Practitioners and is a member of American Medical Informatics Association.
+Lt Col Gardner is board certified by the American Academy of Nurse Practitioners and is a member of American Medical Informatics Association.

 Gardner Cubby 4X5.jpg